Baron Saye and Sele

 Baron Saye and Sele is a title in the Peerage of England held by the Twisleton-Wykeham-Fiennes family.
 The title dates to 1447 but it was recreated in 1603.
 Confusion over the details of the 15th-century title has led to conflicting order for titleholders; authorities such as Burke's Peerage and Debrett's Peerage do not agree on whether or not the 1447 creation is still extant.

 History

-The Saye (also spelt Say) family is an ancient one.
+The Saye (also spelt Say) family name is an ancient one.
 According to the Roman de Rou, a "le sire de Saye" took part in the Norman conquest in 1087, after which they gained prominence and land.
 The name Saye possibly refers to Sai, Normandy.
 In the 11th century, a William de Say married Agnes, daughter of Hugh de Grandmesnil, but his connection to the later titleholders is not confirmed.

 However, the history of the title has been traced to another William de Saye, who was granted lands by Empress Matilda in 1141–42 and, at a later time in The Anarchy, joined his brother-in-law Geoffrey de Mandeville, 1st Earl of Essex, fighting against King Stephen of England.
 This William was likely killed in the same raid on Burwell Castle that killed Essex.